-I. SNAP: HELPING FAMILIES PURCHASE FOODWhat is SNAP and why is it important?4What can SNAP benefits buy?4 П. AM I ELIGIBLE TO RECEIVE SNAP BENEFITS?
+I. SNAP: HELPING FAMILIES PURCHASE FOOD

+What is SNAP and why is it important?
+4

+What can SNAP benefits buy?
+4

+II.
+AM I ELIGIBLE TO RECEIVE SNAP BENEFITS?

 Who can receive SNAP benefits?
-5 What are the financial eligibility requirements for SNAP?
-5 What is a SNAP household?
-6 What are the income requirements for SNAP?
-6 What counts as income?
-7 What are the work requirements for SNAP?
-7 What are the work requirements for SNAP?
-7 Are there special income rules for individuals who are elderly or disabled?
-8 What deductions are applied to my income?
-9 What counts as a resource?
-9 How much will I get in SNAP benefits each month?
-10 How long will it take to get SNAP benefits?
-10 RULES FOR IMMIGRANTS, SENIORS, AND PERSONS LIVING WITH A DISABILITY Can immigrants qualify for SNAP benefits?
+5

+What are the financial eligibility requirements for SNAP?
+5

+What is a SNAP household?
+6

+What are the income requirements for SNAP?
+6

+What counts as income?
+7

+Are there special income rules for individuals who are elderly or disabled?
+7

+What deductions are applied to my income?
+8

+What counts as a resource?
+8

+How much will I get in SNAP benefits each month?

+How long will it take to get SNAP benefits?
+9

+& PERSONS LIVING WITH A DISABILITY Can immigrants qualify for SNAP benefits?
 Are there special rules that make it easier for individuals who are elderly or living with a disability to get SNAP benefits?
 IV.
-HOW TO APPLY FOR SNAP BENEFITSStep 1: Start an Application13Step 2: Turn in Your Application13Step 3: Complete Your SNAP Interview14Step 4: Submit Other Information Your Caseworker Asks For14Step 5: Find Out If Your Application for SNAP Was Approved14Step 6: Keep Up With Program Requirements15Step 7: Know When You Have to Re-apply15 V. KNOW YOUR RIGHTSWhat are my rights?16What are my responsibilities?16What is the role of my SNAP caseworker?16 VI.
-SNAP APPLICATION CHECKLIST What to bring to your SNAP interview VII.
-VIRGINIA DSS OFFICES
+HOW TO APPLY FOR SNAP BENEFITS

+Step 1: Start an Application 12

+Step 2: Turn in Your Application 12-13

+Step 3: Complete Your SNAP Interview 13

+Step 4: Submit Other Information Your Caseworker Asks For 13

+Step 5: Find Out If Your Application for SNAP Was Approved

+Step 6: Keep Up With Program Requirements

+Step 7: Know When You Must Re-apply 14

+V. KNOW YOUR RIGHTS

+What are my rights?

+What are my responsibilities?

+What is the role of my SNAP caseworker?
+15

+VI.
+SNAP APPLICATION CHECKLIST

+What to bring to your SNAP interview 16-17

+VII.
+SNAP OFFICES 8-26